Carotid Artery Disease – Stroke

 Carotid Artery Angioplasty

-Carotid artery angioplasty is a procedure to widen the arteries and then a stent (tube) is inserted to prevent the artery from narrowing or becoming blocked again.
-Individualized treatment should be tailored to best treat each patient.
-In some cases, no treatment is necessary.
+Carotid artery angioplasty is a procedure which prevents the artery from narrowing or becoming blocked again by widening the arteries and inserting a stent (tube).
+In addition, patient tailored or individualized treatment gives the best results, however in some cases, no treatment is necessary.
 To date, there is no medical treatment of carotid artery disease.